meabert/proxmox-tips-n-tricks/README.md

 ### PCI Express Passthrough

-<p>These directions cover how to enable vfio and passthrough a
+<p>These directions cover how to enable vfio and passthrough a GPU
-system using SecureBoot with an NVIDIA RTX 4080 and a Broadcom 9400-16i HBA - please note this is for a full passthrough such as for use in a virtual machine.
+on a system running SecureBoot with an NVIDIA RTX 4080 and a Broadcom 9400-16i HBA - please note this is for a full passthrough such as for use in a virtual machine.
 Steps for running a GPU natively on the host such as for containers is out of scope for this section and different instructions should be used.</p>

+Use case on the passthrough hardware:

+GPU - Dedicated docker VM for LLM, Transcoding and Rendering

+HBA - Fully virtualized TrueNAS with 12 drive RaidZ2

 #### Enable IOMMU in the bootloader